TheAbubakrAbu/Aurebesh-Translator/README.md

 ## Features

-- **Effortless Translation**: Translate between English and Aurebesh with a clean and intuitive interface.
+- **Effortless Translation**: Translate between Galactic Basic (English) and Aurebesh with a clean and intuitive interface.
 - **Apple-Inspired UI**: A simple and distraction-free design for quick and easy use.
 - **Privacy-First Design**: No user data is collected, stored, or shared.
 The app works completely offline.
 - **Free and Ad-Free**: Enjoy a seamless experience without any fees or advertisements.